Drug updated on 12/11/2024

 - In meningioma patients, bevacizumab showed high efficacy in refractory, high-grade, or neurofibromatosis-associated cases, with the study population consisting of 47.9% male patients.

-- In hepatocellular carcinoma (HCC), sorafenib combined with bevacizumab yielded better outcomes in Asian populations, and in non-small-cell lung cancer (NSCLC), the combination of lenvatinib with PD-1 and locoregional therapy (LRT) demonstrated higher conversion to surgery rates and increased objective response rates in certain subgroups.
+- In HCC, sorafenib combined with bevacizumab yielded better outcomes in Asian populations, and in NSCLC, the combination of lenvatinib with programmed cell death protein 1 (PD-1) and locoregional therapy (LRT) demonstrated higher conversion to surgery rates and increased objective response rates in certain subgroups.

 Product Monograph / Prescribing Information